univention/keycloak-extensions/docs/limitations.rst

 Example scenario 1
 ------------------

-.. admonition:: Description
+Description
     A user repeatedly fails his authentication, because he is trying to remember his password.
     As he is not trying to conceal his identity his IP and fingerprint will constant.

 This *legitimate* user should be blocked or CAPTCHA-ed via his fingerprint, before action for his IP is taken, otherwise other user behind the same IP maybe unjustly impaired as well.

 Example scenario 2
 ------------------

-.. admonition:: Description
+Description
     A user repeatably sends bad authentication requests without any fingerprint.

 Fingerprinting may be be blocked by some browser extensions.
 While the fingerprint-ID is the preferred identifier, a lack of fingerprint is not necessarily an indicator